benmatthewsed/sdch-2023-docs/scdh_governance.md

 ## Responsible usage of the SCJS

-Use of SJCS must be in line with the UKDS [End User License Agreement](https://ukdataservice.ac.uk/app/uploads/cd137-enduserlicence.pdf).
+Use of SCJS must be in line with the UKDS [End User License Agreement](https://ukdataservice.ac.uk/app/uploads/cd137-enduserlicence.pdf).
-Please familiarise yourself with this now.

-Some key points for the Hackathon:
+Some key points to note for the Hackathon:

-- Please **do not** share either the original data from UKDS or the harmonized datasets outwith the Hackathon.
+- Please **do not** share either the original data from UKDS or the harmonized datasets with anyone outwith the Hackathon.
 If you accidentally delete the data you’re working on, please download a new copy from the link above or from UKDS.
 - All the results of our research must be non-commercial.
 So if you were thinking of monetizing your analysis somehow please do not!
 - It is not specifically included in the restrictions for using SCJS but